The Best Diets for Feeding Your Brain

 For best results against Alzheimer’s, you should also avoid red meat, fried or fast foods, cheese, butter, and sweets.

-Because the MIND Diet comes from a blend of two diets, you will get good brain benefit with each singular diet too.
+Because the MIND Diet comes from a blend of two diets, you will get good brain benefits with each singular diet too.
 One of those stems from the Mediterranean.

 Researchers have repeatedly identified the benefits of this diet, given its strong basis in plant-based foods and heart-healthy unsaturated fats.
 According to the Mayo Clinic, research has shown the diet to lower bad cholesterol and reduce the risk for common diseases like cancer and Parkinson’s.